How to Capture Family Portraits on Your Wedding Day at Sorrento Golf Club

 • Couple + the other set of parents

-• Couple + both parents
+• Couple + both sets of parents

 • Couple + grandparents